 They Were Giants: America’s Lost Forests

 Once much of North America was blanketed in forests.
-Today only 10% of those forests remain.
+Today less than 10% of those forests remain.

 It’s hard to imagine what our continent was like before European whites came.
 Imagine, for example, that the land we know today had 90% more trees.
 Much of North America was blanketed in forest.
 Buffalo and bear and beaver and wolves and elk and cougar and so many other animals were not the only species that was nearly decimated in the name of Manifest Destiny.
 Forests were nearly decimated too.